 What does this development mean?

-Ultimately, it’s unclear whether companies potentially subject to the CTA will get permanent relief from the BOI reporting requirements from the courts.
-Given the significant civil and criminal penalties that are attached to BOI reporting, it’s important for entities to consult with their legal counsel to decide how to respond to these recent developments.
+Companies that have not yet filed are presented with the choice of either filing a voluntary report now or potentially having to quickly file a report in the future if the injunction is lifted or modified.
+Ultimately, it is unclear whether companies potentially subject to the CTA will get permanent relief from the BOI reporting requirements from Congress or the courts.
+Given the significant civil and criminal penalties that are attached to BOI reporting, it is important for entities to consult with their legal counsel to decide how to respond to these developments.

 The information and content provided herein does not, and is not intended to, constitute legal advice; instead, all information and content available herein is for general informational purposes only and may not constitute the most up-to-date information.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser; Plante Moran does not endorse the contents of any such third-party sites.